Read This Before Giving Your Boston Terrier Peanut Butter!

 The one common oil that is found in peanut butter is palm oil.

-Palm oil is not poisonous to dogs but can give your Boston a laxative effect, leading to diarrhea, sickness, and even pancreatitis (source).
+Palm oil is not poisonous to dogs but can give your Boston a laxative effect, leading to diarrhea, sickness, and even pancreatitis (sourceOpens in a new tab.).

-It has been found that a diet high in fat can trigger pancreatitis in dogs (source).
+It has been found that a diet high in fat can trigger pancreatitis in dogs (sourceOpens in a new tab.).

 If your Boston has a history of chronic pancreatitis or at increased risk of acute pancreatitis I advise you to avoid peanut butter.